-I am a professor for Aging and Cognition at the German Center for Neurodegenerative Diseases (DZNE).
+I am a professor for Aging, Cognition and Technology at the German Center for Neurodegenerative Diseases (DZNE).
 I started my career with a PhD in psychology (Hamburg University), followed by a three year Postdoc at the University of California Santa Barbara, where I gained extensive VR training.
 In 2009, I moved to the University of Edinburgh as a Senior Lecturer before joining the DZNE in 2012.

 German Center for Neurodegenerative Diseases